Selected Conference Publications

 System designers have long struggled with the challenge of determining how to obtain user authorizations securely and effectively for allowing untrusted applications to perform sensitive system operations on privacy-sensitive device sensors.
 While trusted paths enable the system to receive authentic user input, systems have to bridge a semantic gap to determine the intent of an application-specific user input, and untrusted applications may try to spoof the user and/or the system to obtain unauthorized access.
 In this paper, we propose that users explicitly authorize the operations allowed by their user input events and bind it to specific contexts within which an application can operate sensitive device sensors.
 To demonstrate this approach, we implement the AWare authorization framework for Android, extending the Android Middleware to control access to sensitive device sensors.
 We evaluate the effectiveness of AWare in preventing abuse of such sensors by malicious applications in a laboratory-based user study, finding that at most 7% of the users were tricked by examples of four types of attacks when using AWare, while 88% of users were tricked when using alternative approaches on average.
 Also, we study the decision overhead required of the users for the finer-grained access control in AWare, finding that the user effort is limited to only 2 additional decisions, on average, per application for the study duration.
 Lastly, we study the compatibility of AWare with 1,000 of the most-downloaded Android applications, demonstrating that such applications can operate effectively under AWare while incurring less than 4% performance overhead on microbenchmarks.

 On Risk in Access Control Enforcement

-To appear in the 22nd ACM Symposium on Access Control Models and Technologies, SACMAT 2017, Indianapolis, IN, USA.
+Proceeding of the 22nd ACM Symposium on Access Control Models and Technologies, SACMAT 2017, Indianapolis, IN, USA.

 Giuseppe Petracca, Frank Capobianco, Christian Skalka and Trent Jaeger